heathermiller/wwwscala13/README.md

-# Website for Scala workshop 2013 (Scala'13)
+# Website for the 2013 Scala Workshop (Scala'13)

 Co-located with ECOOP'13.
+New acronym given to us by ECOOP: Scala 2013.

 ## Dependencies ##